anthonycorletti/cloudflare-modal-neon/CONTRIBUTING.md

 ## Getting started

-To get started working with server side code, make sure you have access to modal, sentry, and neon.
+To get started working with server side code, make sure you have access to the services listed below.

 Also, explore all the contents of the `bin` directory.
 These are commands you can run to install, lint, run, and test the code.